Ah, 2019! The year that was until yesterday. So, how was it then?

 Greta Thunberg sailed to America to raise environmental awareness and champion the largest global climate protests ever.
 Then she went cycling with Arnold Schwarzenegger.
 For her efforts, she was named Time Magazine’s “Person of the Year” (the youngest ever).

 In March, a shooter killed 50 people at a mosque in Christchurch, New Zealand.
 The act was streamed live — as was that of another right-winger who killed two near a synagogue in Halle, Germany later in the year.

 In Sri Lanka some 259 people were killed in a series of coordinated terrorist attacks by ISIS against destinations popular with foreigner visitors.

 Controversial message board 8chan was knocked offline once it was discovered that the mass shooter at a Wal-Mart in El Paso, Texas had posted his manifesto there in advance.
-Similar notes and open letters had been posted there prior to shootings in Dayton, Ohio a day later as well as others in San Diego and the aforementioned incident in Christchurch.
+Similar notes and open letters had also been posted prior to shootings in Dayton, Ohio a day later as well as others in San Diego and the aforementioned incident in Christchurch.

-In Mühlheim, Germany, five Bulgarian boys aged between 12 and 14 gang raped a woman and filmed the act.
+In Mühlheim, Germany, five Bulgarian boys aged between 12 and 14 gang-raped a woman and filmed the act.
 The following week they were sent back to school.
 Yeah, modern society’s values are sound!

 Internet legend Grumpy Cat died.
 Apple killed off its iconic iTunes service.

 Other notable deaths in 2019 include actors Peter Fonda, Peter “Chewbacca” Mayhew, Rutger Hauer, Jan-Michael Vincent, Bruno Ganz as well as Doris Day.